Born: January 18, 1990

 The Pirates sent Ngoepe to Altoona, where he was the regular at short for the bulk of the season.
 He struggled severely with higher level offspeed stuff, fanning in nearly 40% of his ABs.
 The one positive sign was a good walk rate.
 Ngoepe missed most of July, unfortunately due to the death of his mother.
 When he returned, the Pirates sent him to Bradenton.
 He hit far better after that and got on base at a prodigious rate, but he continued to strike out almost 40% of the time.

 The Pirates sent Ngoepe to the Arizona Fall League and he struggled badly at the plate there as well.
 They subsequently chose not to protect him from the Rule 5 draft.
 The team regards him as a major league talent on defense, but his severe problems with off speed stuff raise major doubts whether he can ever hit well enough to hold a major league job.
 It’s tempting to seek comfort in his hitting after he went back down to Bradenton in 2013, but the extremely high K rate indicates that the improvement may not mean much.
-Ngoepe should return to Altoona, but at least at the start of the season Alen Hanson will probably be there, so Ngoepe won’t be able to play shortstop.
+Ngoepe will return to Altoona, but at least at the start of the season Alen Hanson will be there, so Ngoepe will shift to second.

 |2014: Minor League Contract|